 A modern approach to personas: the Persona Levels framework

-Lately, I’ve been socializing the concept in a new setting, which has highlighted some loose ends in the source material and helped me refine some of the ideas in more nuanced (and often more complete) ways.
+Lately, I’ve been socializing the concept in a new setting, which has highlighted/uncovered some loose ends in the source material and helped me add clarity to certain pieces of the model—these are some of my updated thoughts.

-Traditional B2B marketing personas often fall short of their promise.
-Creating them takes a lot of time, and you end up with overly detailed profiles that are built once, rarely referenced, and often snickered at by sellers because they’re kind of close to and often forgotten.
+Marketing personas often fall short of their promise.
+They take a lot of time to create, and you end up with overly detailed profiles that are built once, rarely referenced, and often forgotten.

 You’ve probably seen these: “Suzy, a Marketing Director who drops her kids off at school at 6 am, yap, yap...”
-They’re hyper-specific and rigid, and you kind of scratch your head and chuckle at them because they’re basic and don’t give you any real foundation for doing good work.
+They’re hyper-specific and rigid, and you scratch your head and chuckle at them because they’re both overly simplistic and overly detailed and still don’t give you much of a real foundation for doing good work with them.

 Persona Levels (the new way)